johnwashburne/bowl-game-advantage/README.md

 I wanted to obtain a historical basis for whether a university's proximity to a bowl game actually effects the outcome.
 In order to do this I found a website that listed all of the bowl games that occurred during a specific year (https://www.sports-reference.com/cfb/years/1969-bowls.html).
 From there it was easy to iterate through all of the years since 1969 and scrape the paricipants, scores, and locations of the bowls.
 \
 \
 Next, I placed a request to the Google Maps Places API for each stadium location and team name, saving the longitude and latitude data of each to a csv.
 I then used this data and the geopy python module to calculate the straight line distance between the stadium and each of the competing teams.
+Finally, the distances and scores were compared to determine the percentage of bowl games that have been won by the team that was geographically closer.
 \
+![Graph1](winner.png)
 \
-![Graph1](winner.png)
 ![Graph2](significant.png)